ericbarch/dockuwiki/README.md

 ### Got any config recommendations?
-We live and die by [indexmenu](https://www.dokuwiki.org/plugin:indexmenu), [upgrade](https://www.dokuwiki.org/plugin:upgrade), and [bootstrap3](https://www.dokuwiki.org/template:bootstrap3).
+I live and die by [indexmenu](https://www.dokuwiki.org/plugin:indexmenu), [upgrade](https://www.dokuwiki.org/plugin:upgrade), and [bootstrap3](https://www.dokuwiki.org/template:bootstrap3).
 You can install all of these from the built in extension manager in your dockuwiki instance.

 ### I’m going on vacation to the moon and won’t have internet access.
 How can I access my wiki?
 No problemo, moon bound traveler.
 Either take the machine with you that hosts dockuwiki, or use something like a Raspberry Pi to deploy a new instance with the same repo URL.
-We don’t suggest running multiple instances simultaneously, but your stand in wiki host will collect all your changes and continue attempting to reach the internet until it is safely back on Earth.
+I don’t suggest running multiple instances simultaneously, but your stand in wiki host will collect all your changes and continue attempting to reach the internet until it is safely back on Earth.

 ### Who created this?